Bolshoy Kamen

 Bolshoy Kamen (Большой Камень, lit. large stone) is a town in the south of Primorsky Krai, Russia, located on the opposite side of the Ussuri Bay as seen from Lazurnaya Bay from Vladivostok.
-The town was closed due to its naval base and the Zvezda shipyard, but this status was revoked as from 1 January 2015.
+The town was formerly a closed city owing to its naval base and the Zvezda shipyard, but this status was revoked on 1 January 2015.
 Population:

 History

 Bolshoy Kamen began as a naval support base in 1947 and was granted urban-type settlement status in 1956, followed by town status on 31 August 1989.
 During the Soviet era, the town's nature as a naval base saw it designated as closed.
 This status was revoked in 1989, with plans for a civilian harbor in the town; however, these plans were later cancelled and the town was closed again in 1996.
 As of 1 January 2015 the closed status was once again revoked.

 Administrative and municipal status

 Within the framework of administrative divisions, it is, together with two rural localities, incorporated as Bolshoy Kamen Town Under Krai Jurisdiction—an administrative unit with the status equal to that of the districts.
 As a municipal division, Bolshoy Kamen Town Under Krai Jurisdiction is incorporated as Bolshoy Kamen Urban Okrug.